 We wrapped up 2018 with a 17 day trip to Australia.
 A friend's wedding brought us half way around the world for a bachelor party, Christmas, and the Greek wedding.
 I was excited to back in Sydney but what made it special was to be there with Marc.

 We started out strong with the bachelor party.
 No, that was not a typo, I joined 12 guys for fives days in Cairns.
-Along with every person ever, the Great Barrier Reef was on my bucket list.
-Needless to say I was star-y eyed booking our flights.
+Along with every person ever, the Great Barrier Reef was also on my bucket list.
+So needless to say I was star-y eyed booking our flights.
 I also had a mental breakdown because flying to Australia over Christmas is the most expensive ticket I have ever purchased.
 Ever.

 Great Barrier Reef

 Through Visit Cairns we booked a snorkel at the Great Barrier Reef with an intro to scuba diving.
 The Sunkist held 30+ passengers max which was much smaller then the 80+ passenger catamarans.
 Since our group was half the passenger count it was like having a private boat trip (if you ignored the other 17 people).
 The scuba dive was a great perk but it was more for the experience of diving the Great Barrier Reef.
 I actually saw more fish snorkeling over the reef.
 The crew on board were amazing, very chill and they let us come and go as we pleased until lunch was ready or it was time to head back to the mainland.